Geometry & Formulas

 Friction force = coefficient ? normal force

-Example: coefficient 0.4 and normal force 100 gives friction force 40.
+Example: a coefficient of 0.4 with a 50 N normal force gives 20 N of friction force.

 • Enter the values for the formula